 My name is Donna Maukonen, and I am a single woman starting her second semicentury.
 I live in Central Florida, near the banks of the scenic and wild Wekiva River.

-I first studied God’s written word at Ethnos Bible Institute in Jackson Michigan.
+I first studied God’s written word at Ethnos360 Bible Institute in Jackson Michigan.
 After graduating and moving back to Central Florida, I continued studying with gifted teachers through workshops, conferences and seminars while working for a Christian educational non-profit.
 I graduated from the University of Central Florida after studying fine art, computer science, and writing.

-I’m presently enrolled in the Audire program for spiritual direction, a 3-year training program of the Central Florida Foundation for Spiritual Direction, Inc. Audire celebrated its 25th anniversary in 2015.
-I’m interning this year (2018) and will begin formally directing this Fall.
+I’m presently enrolled as an intern in the Audire program for spiritual direction, a 3-year training program of the Central Florida Foundation for Spiritual Direction, Inc. Audire celebrated its 25th anniversary in 2015.

 Other special things that are integral to my life are my sister, my pets, my garden, creating all sorts of things, writing, and spending time with good friends and good books.